"Umm, can we have a redo?"

 A question I'm sure each NFL team, at one point or another, wishes they could realistically ask.
 Ahh, if only.

 As they say, "hindsight is 20/20."
-Well, when discussing the draft, hindsight is even clearer.
-It's Lasik on top of glasses on top of contact lenses; it's x-ray vision.
-You know, being able to see through walls and other physical objects.
-Being able to spot future studs and future busts.
+Well, when discussing the NFL Draft, hindsight is even clearer.
+It's Lasik on top of glasses on top of contact lenses.
+It's x-ray vision.
+You know, being able to see through walls, being able to spot future studs and future duds.

-This year, though only in Week 6, teams are likely already second-guessing their first-round picks.
+This year, though only in Week 6, several teams are presumably already second-guessing their first-round picks.
 Here are four such teams and who they shoulda—the dreaded woulda, coulda, shoulda—selected.

 Jacksonville Jaguars: WR Justin Blackmon, No. 5 Overall